 According to Ron Silva, one of the most alarming reasons that box fans weren’t the answer is that they don’t have sealed motors.
 “You should never run fans in a barn without sealed motors,” he stressed.
 “We use wood shavings for bedding and the box fans only stir them up along with adding fine particles in the air that get into the horses’ eyes, causing drainage and discomfort.”
 He added, “All combined, it’s quite a fire risk to have wood shavings landing on unsealed hot motors.
-In addition, all of the cords hanging around were dangerous trip points and relying on 110v power is not very inefficient.”
+In addition, all of the cords hanging around were dangerous trip points and relying on 110v power is not very efficient.”

 The quest for a better air movement solution

 Ron Silva then began to research high- versus low-velocity air movement as well as various HVLS (high volume low speed) fan manufacturers in a quest to find the perfect solution.
 Relying on the expertise of Entrematic’s Dan Linder, Sales Manager, HVLS Fans, the solution for Pinnacle Equestrian became the company’s 18-foot diameter I-Class™ HVLS fan mounted directly below the barn’s cupola.
 The fan, with its blades 20 feet above the barn floor, is mounted on a glulam beam that features waterjet-cut wrought iron images of two jumping horses on either side.